JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Cutted DEM** - The raster of the filled/cutted area.

 **Modified area** - The vector with the filled/cutted area, in the vector attribute table has the EAV curve variables related to the parameter provided by the user.

+# Basin priority

+## Calculate basin priority (morphometric)
+This tool calculates all morphometric parameters selected of each basin feature individually and then calculates a priority order for the basins, based on the parameters selected by the user and the morphometric method.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**Channel network** - Vector layer containing the drainage network of the drainage basins.

+**Channel coordinate precision** - It is the precision of the channel coordinates, for example: for a precision of 0.000001 the coordinate xxxxxx.xxxxxxxxxxxx becomes xxxxxx.xxxxxx.
+It is recommended to use 0.000001 to correct possible geometry errors when selecting channels that intersect the basin.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Parameters for morphometric analysis (directly proportional)** - Morphometric parameters directly proportional to the priority the user wants to analyze.

+**Parameters for morphometric analysis (indirectly proportional)** - Morphometric parameters indirectly proportional to the priority the user wants to analyze.

+**Decimal places of the result** - Number of decimal places in results.

+**Output:**
+**Morphometric parameters** - Morphometric parameters calculated, for each basin, in .csv.

+**Ranking table with compound parameter values** - Table with ranked and compound values with the final ranking.

+**Ranked basins PCA** - Original basin vector with two columns added, one with the compound parameter and the other with the final basin ranking.

+## Calculate basin priority (PCA)
+This tool calculates all morphometric parameters selected of each basin feature individually and then calculates a priority order for the basins, based on the parameters selected by the user and the PCA method.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**Channel network** - Vector layer containing the drainage network of the drainage basins.

+**Channel coordinate precision** - It is the precision of the channel coordinates, for example: for a precision of 0.000001 the coordinate xxxxxx.xxxxxxxxxxxx becomes xxxxxx.xxxxxx.
+It is recommended to use 0.000001 to correct possible geometry errors when selecting channels that intersect the basin.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Parameters for morphometric analysis (directly proportional)** - Morphometric parameters directly proportional to the priority the user wants to analyze.

+**Parameters for morphometric analysis (indirectly proportional)** - Morphometric parameters indirectly proportional to the priority the user wants to analyze.

+**Decimal places of the result** - Number of decimal places in results.

+**Output:**
+**Morphometric parameters** - Morphometric parameters calculated, for each basin, in .csv.

+**Correlation table** - File containing the table with the intercorrelation matrix of the parameters selected by the user.

+**Total variance explained table** - Amount of variance explained by each component of the PCA analysis (eigenvectors and eigenvalues), selected based on Kaiser's rule (eigenvectors with eigenvalues > 1).

+**Unrotated and rotated matrix** - Matrix with the correlation of the parameters in relation to the selected components, unrotated and rotated by the varimax method.

+**Ranking table with compound parameter values** - Table with ranked and compound values with the final ranking.

+**Ranked basins PCA** - Original basin vector with two columns added, one with the compound parameter and the other with the final basin ranking.

 ## Recommendations
 All inputs must be in a projected coordinate system for consistent results.